Éder Militão: 2019–2021

-On 14 March 2019, La Liga club Real Madrid announced that they had signed Militão to a six-year contract effective 1 July 2019 after paying a €50 million transfer fee to Porto.
+On 14 March 2019, La Liga club Real Madrid announced that they had signed Militão to a six-year contract effective from 1 July 2019, after paying a €50 million transfer fee to Porto.
 He made his debut on 14 September, coming on as a substitute for Sergio Ramos for the last half-hour in a 3–2 home victory over Levante.
 He made 15 appearances during the league season as Real Madrid won the 2019–20 La Liga.

 Militão scored his debut goal for Madrid on 20 January 2021, heading in Marcelo's cross to open a Copa del Rey last 32 match away to third-tier Alcoyano; his team unexpectedly lost, 2–1.
 His debut league goal came on 1 May in a 2–0 win over Osasuna.

 2021–2022: UEFA Champions League winner

 In 2021–22, Militão finally became a regular after the exits of veterans Sergio Ramos and Raphaël Varane from the Madrid defence.
 He partnered Austrian import David Alaba, under the management of Carlo Ancelotti.
 He scored once in their league-winning campaign, securing a 2–2 home draw with Elche on 23 January.
 Days earlier, the team won the Supercopa de España with a 2–0 final win over Athletic Bilbao in Saudi Arabia, though he was sent off for giving away a penalty through handball.
 He made 12 appearances in their victorious Champions League campaign, including the 1–0 final win over Liverpool at the Stade de France.